nooblag/pddgnimi/readme.md

 sudo apt update && sudo apt install python3-pip

 # install dependencies
-pip install elemental html5lib bs4 BeautifulSoup4
+pip install elemental html5lib htmlmin bs4 BeautifulSoup4

 # may also need to do this? if this error occurs?
 # ERROR: pyopenssl 21.0.0 has requirement cryptography>=3.3, but you'll have cryptography 2.8 which is incompatible.